Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Reader Load Balancing

 The plugin can also load balance queries among available reader instances by enabling the `loadBalanceReadOnlyTraffic` connection parameter.
 This parameter is disabled by default.
 To enable it, set the following connection parameter:
+// this is different, same as in unit tests//
 ```
 final Properties properties = new Properties();
 properties.setProperty("loadBalanceReadOnlyTraffic", "true");